 The women didn’t have a staff of professional caseworkers, but they did have Rose Neumann—founder and first volunteer director.
 And they had drive.
 And a sense of purpose.
 They were our first rescue squad.

-Early on, their efforts were dedicated to welcoming new immigrants—those who came from the other side of the country, and those who were seeking refuge in the United States for the first time.
-Needs were mostly short-term and specific—a place to sleep, a warm meal, a clean shirt for a job interview.
+Early on, the agency’s efforts were dedicated to welcoming new immigrants—those who came from the other side of the country, and those who were seeking refuge in the United States for the first time after World War I. Needs were mostly short-term and specific—a place to sleep, a warm meal, a clean shirt for a job interview.

 The tremendous population growth during this period also led to the establishment of San Diego’s first Jewish senior care facility.
 Agency volunteers visited the residents, arranged their medical and dental appointments, and transported residents to these and other appointments—services that JFS still provides for seniors across San Diego County today.